Lomztein/Moduthulhu/README.md

 There are a few more members you can use, including two other Initialize functions that calls at different time during setup.
 You can also add the Dependancy attribute to declare that your plugin requires a certain other plugin to be able to function.

 You have access to a GuildHandler through IPlugin, which contains all Discord events defined by Discord.NET, however they only fire for the specific Discord server that the GuildHandler is tied to.
 Each individual server that the bot is connected to has its own instance of a GuildHandler, as well as any plugins that may be enabled on the server.
-Through the GuildHandler you have access to other tools, such as the PluginMessenger, the PluginManager and the PluginConfig classes.
-These do as following:
+Through the GuildHandler you have access to other tools.
+These tools are as following:

+### PluginMessenger

- * PluginMessenger: Handles registering and calling of cross-plugin messages, so as to allow plugins to communicate without being strictly coupled together.
+Handles registering and calling of cross-plugin messages, so as to allow plugins to communicate without being strictly coupled together.
 Attempting to call an unregistered action/function returns displays a warning message in console and returns null/default.

 Registering an action/function may look like this: `RegisterMessageAction ("Name", (x) => Method (x))`.
 Calling a registered action/function would then look like: `SendMessage ("PluginAuthor-PluginName", "Name", value)`